 Our garden is not near our house. to get to it, you need to walk about 500 feet through the forest to get there. it sits in a clearing on top of a small hill, surrounded on two sides by a canyon, at the bottom of which is a small creek.
 Around all this are huge Douglas Fir and Tan Oak trees.
 At one point in the past, this site must have been an encampment for Native Americans, as we have found arrowheads and pestle stones here.

 Our garden is surrounded by a fence that is made from all kinds of stuff. several different types of fencing are present, held up with various poles from the forest and odd sized fence posts.
 All of this is held together with rusting bailing wire.
 This fence was never really intended to keep anything out except for deer, and it has been moved or rebuilt to accommodate changing garden designs.

 We grow everything in raised beds, with the dirt in the beds dug down to several feet below ground level.
 The beds themselves are ramshackle, built of wood scraps and old barn siding.
 Everything we put in this garden is organic.
-We amend the soil every several years with natural soil additives like bat guano and fish emulsion, and add in goat and horse manure when possible.
+We amend the soil every several years with natural soil additives like bat guano and fish emulsion, and add in goat and horse manure from local farms when possible.
 We pass all of these amendments through a 1/2 inch screen made of hardware cloth before putting them in the beds, to keep rocks and big clumps out.
 Thankfully, we have no problems with gophers, with only the occasional mole.

 We irrigate our garden with a drip irrigation system on a water timer, fed on a gravity system from our clean 9-gallon-per-minute spring up the hill.
 Every year we have to slightly modify this system, which is a lot of work, but it pays off because it makes the garden less dependent on our care for watering.